Spin Texture as Polarization Fingerprint of Halide Perovskites

-Here, {\it i }({\it j}) and a (b) are site and orbitals ($s$, $p_x$, $p_y$, and $p_z$) indices respectively corresponding to the B atom.
-The spin quantum number is represented by $\eta$ and $\eta'$ The parameters $\epsilon_{i\alpha}$ and $t_{i\alpha j\beta}$ respectively represent the onsite energy and hopping integrals and the latter are obtained through Slater-Koster formalism \cite{SLater_koster1}.
+Here, {\it i }({\it j}) and $a (b)$ are site and orbitals indices ($s$, $p_x$, $p_y$, and $p_z$) respectively corresponding to the B atom.
+The spin quantum number is represented by $\eta$ and $\eta'$ The parameters $\epsilon_{ia}$ and $t_{ia jb}$ respectively represent the onsite energy and hopping integrals and the latter are obtained through Slater-Koster formalism \cite{SLater_koster1}.
 The non-vanishing integrals in terms of the $\sigma$ and $\pi$ bonding strengths and direction cosines $l$, $m$, and $n$ are expressed as:

 Employing the tight-binding component of the Hamiltonian alone, the hopping parameters are estimated for a range of compounds \cite{RaviJCP} and results are listed in the supplementary information (SI) (See section- B, Table.
-1 in SI), which we further averaged to develop an empirical relation among these parameters as shown in Table- \ref{T1}.
+S1 in SI), which we further averaged to develop an empirical relation among these parameters as shown in Table- \ref{T1}.

 The parameter $t$ can be varied to represent the effect of external controls such as pressure.
 The onsite parameters $\epsilon_s$ and $\epsilon_p$, which represent the band center of the states after taking into account the B-${s,p}$ - X-$p$ interactions, are related to the bandgap ($E_g$) as \cite{RaviPRM}